python/mypy/docs/source/kinds_of_types.rst

     p = Point(x=1, y=2)
     print(p.z)  # Error: Point has no attribute 'z'

-If you use ``namedtuple`` to define your named tuple, all the items are assumed to have ``Any`` types.
+If you use :py:func:`namedtuple <collections.namedtuple>` to define your named tuple, all the items are assumed to have ``Any`` types.
 That is, mypy doesn't know anything about item types.
-You can use ``typing.NamedTuple`` to also define item types:
+You can use :py:class:`~typing.NamedTuple` to also define item types:

 .. code-block:: python